General Election 2026

 This election is bigger than any one rally, one village, or one constituency.

-Election mode should make the stakes feel immediate: people want change, but change only lands when supporters are registered, informed, and ready to turn support into votes across the country.
+People want change, but change only lands when supporters are registered, informed, and ready to turn support into votes β€” seat by seat, across all 16 contested constituencies.

 Readiness